 Our solutions are typically employed in industries where data confidentiality and integrity are paramount, such as finance, healthcare, and government sectors.
 By offering a range of products and services, including secure cloud storage, encrypted communication tools, and cybersecurity consultancy, we play a crucial role in safeguarding digital information in an increasingly connected world.

-Scope 1 emissions (direct emissions at site or from company owned or operated assets) represent 51% of our total in-scope emissions.
-Therefore, achieving the 2050 target will mostly require us to upgrade the gas boilers to boilers that use renewable energy sources.
+Scope 1 emissions (direct emissions at site or from company owned or operated assets) represent 49% of our total in-scope emissions.
+Therefore, achieving the 2050 target will mostly require us to decarbonise gas boilers as well as implement energy efficiency training among staff.
 Further improvements across the three emission scopes will come about as a matter of course (via UK Government targets and requirements, evolution of industries, new regulations etc.) and will require active engagement by us with our suppliers and staff as well as development of supply chain and operational policy.

 Since the baseline year 2020-21, we have made strides towards the implementation and development of various carbon reduction activities, and we are confident that we can achieve business growth without the same subsequent increase in our emissions.